tdauth/wc3-mock-system/README.md

 function DisplayTaunts takes force whichForce returns nothing

 /**
- * Adds a taunt called "-saynomore" with the standard archer sound from Warcraft III.
+ * Adds a taunt called "-saynomore" with the standard archer sound from Warcraft III for players in whichForce only.
  */
-function AddTauntArcherSayNoMore takes nothing returns nothing
+function AddTauntArcherSayNoMore takes force whichForce returns nothing

+/**
+ * Adds useful Night Elf taunts with standard sounds from Warcraft III for players in whichForce only.
+ */
+function AddTauntsNightElf takes force whichForce returns nothing
 ```

 ## Implementation